-Equip managers at all levels with the data, tools and know-how to take ownership and drive engagement in their teams
+Equip managers at all levels with the data-driven insights, tools and know-how to take ownership and drive engagement in their teams

-Empower employees with individualised engagement reports so they can own their engagement
+Empower employees with individualized engagement reports so they can own their engagement

 Mindset’s Engaged Organizational Experience™ approach will help you to drive and improve engagement on a sustainable basis at all levels of your organization: